BenShui/benshui.github.io/_pages/research.md

 # Research in Progress

 - **Yield Spread Analysis**(with Jun Liu and Jun Pan).
   - Investigating the relationship between short rate and yield spread.
+Q: Can yield spread increase with short rate?